Skip to main content

 Build

 The Cable Bar Lateral Pulldown is ideal for building back width, improving posture, and preparing for more advanced pulling movements like pull-ups.
+Core engagement plays an important role in stabilizing the body during cable exercises, which adds a secondary training benefit beyond back development (Santana et al., 2007).
 It fits well into strength, muscle-building, and general fitness routines.

 1. Sit on the cable pulldown bench facing the machine, adjusting the seat height so your thighs fit comfortably under the knee pads.